Subaru-PFS/drp_doc/PFS-DRP-PRU030002-01_drp2dplan.rst

 ====================

 Initial end-to-end demonstration of pipeline.
 Integration test incorporates the 2D simulator, that provides test quartz, arcs and science data.
+Quick processing of exposures within 15 minutes is required.
+If this is not possible using the full DRP pipeline, a configuration of that pipeline which makes use of more approximate models (eg a more approximate PSF model) will be introduced to achieve this goal.

 - all 3 arms (R, B, N and M) processed
 - 3 arms merged